Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Practical Scheme of Mallows-RMJ Methods

 where $H(\cdot |\cdot)$ denotes the conditional Shannon entropy, which can be directly computed from the model's logits.
 Here, $Y_i^j$ is the $j_{th}$ token of response $i$, $N=\max(|Y_1|,\ldots,|Y_{|S|}|)$, and $n = V^N$ with vocabulary size $V$.

 \paragraph{Sigmoid-Smoothed Objectives.} The objectives in \cref{obj:RMJ choice objective}, \cref{obj:rankedRMJ objective}, and \cref{obj:RMJ pairwise DPO objective} cannot be directly optimized with gradient-based methods, since they involve step functions that are either discontinuous or flat almost everywhere, yielding zero gradients for most values of $\theta$.
 To make these objectives amenable to efficient optimization with preference data, we replace the indicator functions with a sigmoid approximation.
 This smoothing technique is widely adopted in the machine learning literature (see, e.g., \citep{qin2010general, bruch2019revisiting}).
-Specifically, we approximate $\mathbb{I}\{x<0\}$ using $\sigma(-\beta x)$, where $\beta$ serves as a hyperparameter that controls the tightness of the approximation.
+Specifically, we approximate $\mathbb{I}\{x<0\}$ using $\sigma(-x)$.
 An illustration is provided in \cref{fig:indicator_sigmoid}.

 This design brings two significant benefits: \begin{enumerate} \item[(i)] \textit{Computational benefits}: The original indicator-based objectives are discontinuous at zero, making gradient-based training unstable.
 The sigmoid function smooths these objectives, facilitating efficient optimization. \item[(ii)] \textit{Soft and robust penalties}: The sigmoid function offers a continuous, differentiable alternative to the indicator, yielding a ``soft'' loss that reflects the magnitude of preference violations rather than just their direction.
 For example, in the loss function \cref{obj:RMJ choice objective}, under the indicator function, only the relative ordering between $\beta \log \frac{\pi_{\theta}\left(y_w \mid x\right)}{\pi_{\mathrm{ref }}\left(y_w \mid x\right)} $ and $ \beta \log \frac{\pi_{\theta}\left(y_l \mid x\right)}{\pi_{\mathrm{ref }}\left(y_l \mid x\right)}$ matters—i.e., the loss is zero as long as the preferred response scores higher.
 In contrast, the sigmoid penalty decreases smoothly as the score gap widens, encouraging the model to not only rank preferred responses above dispreferred ones, but to do so confidently.
 For instance, even if the inequality holds, a small margin will still incur non-trivial loss, while a large margin will yield a smaller loss.
 This is conceptually similar to incorporating a margin term in the loss function, as seen in prior works \citep{zhao2023slic, meng2024simpo, azar2024general, hong2024orpo}. \end{enumerate} Overall, this smoothing approach allows us to retain the structure of preference-based training while enabling more stable and informative gradient signals during optimization.
 The final objectives are summarized in \cref{tab:objectives}.